-Ultrasound imaging (sonography) is integral to a radiologist's ability to diagnose and treat a wide variety of diseases and medical conditions.
+Ultrasound imaging is integral to the diagnose and treatment of a wide variety of diseases and medical conditions.

-Ultrasound is the use of high frequency sound waves to create an accurate image of the inside of the body.
-Medical usage of ultrasound has been around for over 50 years and has proven to be a valuable tool for physicians in helping to diagnose and treat their patients.
+Ultrasound imaging (sonography) is the use of high frequency sound waves to create an accurate image of the inside of the body.
+Medical usage of ultrasound has been around for over 50 years.
+Today, it is a valuable tool for physicians in helping to diagnose and treat their patients.

-The VCU Department of Radiology is accredited by the American College of Radiology in General and Gynecological ultrasound (sonography).
+The VCU Department of Radiology is accredited by the American College of Radiology in General and Gynecological ultrasound.

 - Pancreatic transplant